-Melbourne: Two injured in scuffle between Sikh secessionists, pro-India protestors
+Melbourne: Two injured in scuffle between Sikh secessionists, pro-India demonstrators

 The police arrested two men and issued penalty notices to them for riotous behaviour.

-A scuffle erupted between two protest groups in Melbourne on Sunday as thousands voted in a non-binding referendum on the creation of a separate Sikh homeland, The Age reported.
+A scuffle erupted between two groups in Melbourne on Sunday as thousands voted in a non-binding referendum on the creation of a separate Sikh homeland, The Age reported.

 The altercation took place between a group of Sikhs waving Khalistan flags and a group waving the Indian tricolour.

-Videos of the incident showed the two groups engaging in demonstrations, followed by some Khalistan supporters attacking the pro-India protestors with flags.
+Videos of the incident showed the two groups engaging in demonstrations, followed by some Khalistan supporters attacking the pro-India demonstrators with flags.

 The scuffle took place at 4.30 pm, when the pro-India group reached the site of the referendum at the city’s Federation Square.
 Two men were injured during the confrontation, News.Com.Au reported.
 The referendum was organised by secessionist group Sikhs for Justice, which has been banned in India under the Unlawful Activities (Prevention) Act.

-The Victoria Police arrested a 34-year-old man as well as a 39-year-old man and issued penalty notices to them for riotous behaviour.
+The Victoria Police arrested a 34-year-old man and a 39-year-old man and issued them penalty notices for riotous behaviour.

-Commenting on the scuffle, Congress MP Abhishek Manu Singhvi said that the clash was deeply disturbing.
+Congress MP Abhishek Manu Singhvi wrote in a tweet that the clash was deeply disturbing.

 “Gives me an immense pain to see sons of mother India fighting over plot by Pakistan,” he said.
 “Let’s ensure that together we defeat the K2 [Kashmir+Khalistan] plan of Pakistan.”

-The incident took place on the back of reports that three temples in the state of Victoria were vandalised and anti-India graffiti was scribbled on the sites.
+The incident took place on the back of reports that three temples in the state of Victoria were vandalised and anti-India graffiti had been scribbled on the sites.

-The Indian High Commission in Canberra on January 26 said that it strongly condemned the incidents.
+On January 26, the Indian High Commission in Canberra had said that it strongly condemned the incidents.

 “Signals that pro-Khalistan elements are stepping up their activities in Australia, actively aided and abetted by members of proscribed terrorist organisations such as the Sikhs for Justice [SFJ] and other inimical agencies from outside Australia, have been evident for some time,” the High Commission had said.